BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 ## Annotation Parameters

 1. Annotation parameters must be selected next.
 BV-BRC provides annotation for Bacteria, Archaea and Bacteriophages.
-Bacteria and Archaea are annotated using the RASTtk<sup>5</sup> pipeline.
-Bacteriophage genomes are annotated using the PHANOTATE<sup>25</sup> pipeline.
-To select a particular annotation strategy from one of those taxa, click on the down arrow at the end of the text box.
+Bacteria and Archaea are annotated using the RASTtk [6] pipeline.
+Bacteriophage genomes are annotated using the PHANOTATE [26] pipeline.
+Viruses are annotated with VIGOR4 To select a particular annotation strategy from one of those taxa, click on the down arrow at the end of the text box.
 Bacteriophages must be annotated using the Virus selection.
 ![Figure 21](./images/Picture21.png "Figure 21")

-2. The taxonomic name must next be selected.
+1. The taxonomic name must next be selected.
 Begin typing in the lowest ranked taxonomic name known for the sequenced isolate.
-Try to get to Genus, if possible, so that the annotation will contain two types of protein families; global (cross-genus) and local (within genus)<sup>22</sup>.
+For bacterial, try to get to Genus, if possible, so that the annotation will contain two types of protein families; global (cross-genus) and local (within genus) [23].
 Once typing begins, a drop-down box will start showing taxonomic names that match the text entered.
 ![Figure 22](./images/Picture22.png "Figure 22")

-3. Click on the most appropriate name, which will fill the text box with that, and also the corresponding Taxonomy ID.
-If the Taxonomy ID is known, that can be filled in first and the matching taxonomic name will be auto filled.
-BV-BRC provides two different version of protein families, which are called  PATtyFams<sup>22</sup>.
+1. Click on the most appropriate name, which will autofill the text box and also the corresponding Taxonomy ID.
+If the Taxonomy ID is known, that can be filled in first and the matching taxonomic name will be autofilled.
+BV-BRC provides two different version of protein families, which are called  PATtyFams [23].
 If a taxonomic level above Genus is selected, the annotation will only have global protein families (PGFams) assigned.
 If a genus or species is selected, the annotation will include both PGFams, and the local protein families (PLFams), which are genus specific.
 ![Figure 23](./images/Picture23.png "Figure 23")

 4. Give the genome a unique name by entering text in the box underneath My Label.
 The name that is entered will appear in the Output Name in the lowest text box.